amesoudi/academic-website/content/authors/admin/_index.md

 ---

 Welcome!
-I am Professor of Cultural Evolution in the [Human Behaviour and Cultural Evolution Group](https://hubceg.jimdofree.com/) at the University of Exeter’s Cornwall Campus, UK.
+I am Professor of Cultural Evolution at the University of Exeter’s Penryn Campus in Cornwall, UK.

 I study **human cultural evolution**.
 I am interested in how human culture evolved, and how culture itself evolves over time.